jwt02180/weather-coding-challenge/README.md

 ### Extra credit
 I wanted to take this opportunity to challenge myself and try using some things I was unfamiliar with, for which I decided to build this with the newer NextJS [App Router](https://nextjs.org/docs/app) with [React Server Components](https://19.react.dev/reference/rsc/server-components#noun-labs-1201738-(2)).

+### Notes
+Given the advances in AI assistive technology lately, I feel that it's important to note that this project was hand-crafted by me.
+For technical assignments like this, that don't specifically ask for generative AI *to* be used, I prefer to leave it out of the process in order to accurately present my skills.

 ### Final Thoughts
 Thank you for taking the time to review my work, and I look forward to continuing onto the next step!